mechaman111/spnati/creator-docs/docs/kkl/kkl_local_protocol.md

 # KKL Control Protocol

+How to make a local server for Kisekae that the Character Editor can use

+---

 Starting from version v100.2, KKL comes with an optional built-in TCP server allowing for remote control of a running KKL instance.

+!!! note
+	This guide is intended for SPNatI coders.
+Those just interested in character development do not need to be concerned with this guide.
+Even the guy who organized these docs doesn't understand a lick of it.

 ## Enabling the server